L'Entrecôte: The formula

 Although the descendants of Paul Gineste de Saurs operate their groups of restaurants under slightly different names, they all adhere precisely to his formula: the same lettuce-and-walnut salad as a starter; the same steak-frites with the same butter sauce as the main course, presented in two services; the same assortment of desserts; and at the Paris and Geneva locations a wine list featuring wines from the family's own vineyards.

 The key to the main dish is the butter sauce.
 The Paris newspaper Le Monde reports that it is made from chicken livers, fresh thyme and thyme flowers, full cream, white Dijon mustard, butter, and water, plus salt and pepper.
 According to Le Monde, the chicken livers are blanched in one pan with the thyme until they start to turn colour.
 In a second pan, the cream is reduced on low heat with the mustard and infused with the flavour of the thyme flowers.
 The chicken livers are then finely minced and pressed through a strainer into the reduced cream.
 As the sauce thickens, the butter is incorporated into it with a little water, it is beaten smooth, and fresh-ground salt and pepper are added.
 The London newspaper The Independent, however, reports that Hélène Godillot has dismissed the Le Monde report as inaccurate.

 Le Relais de l'Entrecote restaurant is known for only having two menus—one wine menu and one for dessert.
-When you sit down, you are asked how you like your steak cooked and immediately brought a simple green salad with walnuts.
 They are also known for their second serving of steak and fries, which is unknown to most first time restaurant goers.

 The restaurants' atmosphere is a key part of the formula, and is as important to their success as their cuisine.
 Each group has some decorative touch to distinguish it from its siblings: the Relais de Venise – L'Entrecôte group has mural paintings of Venice and sconces whose lampshades depict Venetian gondoliers; the Relais de l'Entrecôte group features early-twentieth-century posters advertising spirits such as Amer Picon, Wincarnis, and Cherry Chevalier; and the L'Entrecôte group has a colour scheme of yellow-and-black stripes and plaids.
 In all three groups, though, every restaurant has the typical look of a French brasserie with wood panelling and wall mirrors, closely spaced tables, and bench seating in red upholstery.
-All the servers are women, dressed in black uniforms with white or yellow aprons, and no male staff are visible.
+All the servers are dressed in uniforms with white or yellow aprons.
 And the restaurants do not take advance bookings, which at most of the European locations means that patrons must queue on the pavement outside for half an hour or more before they can be seated.